Types of Fasting Diets and How to Choose the Right One

 - When you do eat, follow your normal diet.

-Takeaways: This fasting diet uses an intuitive approach — perfect for anyone who wants total flexibility.
-To shed more pounds and keep your blood sugar steady and even extend your fasting window, eat a diet that’s low in carbohydrates and high in quality fats during non-fasting periods.
+This fasting diet uses an intuitive approach—perfect for anyone who wants total flexibility.
+To stay at a healthy weight, keep your blood sugar steady and even extend your fasting window, eat a diet that’s low in carbohydrates and high in quality fats during non-fasting periods—like the keto diet.